-Note: Ford recommends using DOT 4 Low Viscosity (LV) High Performance Brake Fluid or equivalent meeting WSS-M6C65-A2.
-Use of any fluid other than the recommended fluid may cause degraded brake performance and not meet the Ford performance standards.
+Note: We recommend using DOT 4 Low Viscosity (LV) High Performance Brake Fluid or equivalent meeting WSS-M6C65-A2.
+Use of any fluid other than the recommended fluid could cause reduced brake performance and not meet our performance standards.
 Keep brake fluid clean and dry.
-Contamination with dirt, water, petroleum products or other materials may result in brake system damage and possible failure.
+Contamination with dirt, water, petroleum products or other materials could result in brake system damage and possible failure.